RZA: Personal life

 RZA is the brother of 9th Prince, and the cousin of rappers GZA, Ol' Dirty Bastard, and Flavor Flav.

 RZA provided the afterword to See You at San Diego: An Oral History of Comic-Con, Fandom, and the Triumph of Geek Culture.
 His hobbies include watching martial arts films, and he is considered an "encyclopedia of martial arts films" due to his knowledge of the genre.
 RZA met and befriended Shaolin Monk Shi Yan Ming after being introduced by Ol' Dirty Bastard's manager Sophia Chang.
-His favorite movies include Five Deadly Venoms, The 36th Chamber of Shaolin, Ninja Scroll and Fist of the North Star.
+His favorite films include Five Deadly Venoms, The 36th Chamber of Shaolin, Ninja Scroll, and Fist of the North Star.
 His second well-known hobby is chess.
 He is a Director of Development and champion of the Hip-Hop Chess Federation.

 RZA is a vegan and has promoted the vegan lifestyle and compassion for animals on behalf of PETA.
 Until 1997, he was a pescetarian; "I tell you one thing I did use to like: the fish and chips," he stated.
 "But I stopped eating fish this year.
 One day I just felt the death in it."

 RZA is a resident of Millstone Township, New Jersey.

-RZA used to be a member of the Five-Percent Nation until late January 2024, when he, his son & Cappadonna took their Shahada in Masjid al-Haram in Mecca.
+RZA is a member of the Five-Percent Nation.